 Miyuki seed beads with a Czech coating.
 In the above photo beads from top to bottom we have, Jet Silver, Jet Apollo, CZ Silver, Crystal Marea and Jet CA Silver.
 These stunning beads add a pop of metallic shine to your designs and can coordinate with other Czech beads we sell in the store.

-Above we have the delicious Matte Metallic finish beads.
+Now the delicious Matte Metallic finish beads.
 The dull metal finish in many matte metallic colours may remind you of an oil slick, or a beetle carapace.
 Needless to say, these rock star colours are extremely popular sellers and very durable.
-They are often on the more expensive end of the pricing spectrum, but are worth every penny.
+They are often on the more expensive end of the pricing range, but are worth every penny

 Now we are going to share with you a series of videos for our metalic gold, silver and champagne beads.